Eomys/pyleecan-doc/tuto_multisimulation.rst

 - accessors (list): contains the accessors to the default simulation parameters to variate, e.g. *"simu.machine.stator.slot.W0"*
 - values (list): contains the values of variables stored in a list

-*MultiSimulation* creates every simulation by making the cartesian product of every values.
+*VarParam* creates every simulation by making the cartesian product of every values.

 To link some variables accessors and list in values contains tuple, e.g.: